 If you’ve been in software development for a while, you know that small web applications are ill-suited for massive load.
 I’m writing this a few days after Black Friday in the US.
 This year, another large retailer had a site outage, losing tens of millions of dollars in expected sales.
-The retailer definitely didn’t have a small system, but it is easy to imagine that if their possible load had been much smaller, the system could have been simpler and everything would have gone ok.
+The retailer definitely didn’t have a small system, but it is easy to imagine that if their system's possible load had been much smaller, the system could have been simpler and everything would have been ok.

 Over the past few decades, the industry has gone through a number of cycles of innovation aimed directly at the problem of how to scale systems “up.”
 There are many approaches, but it’s worth asking why there’s a problem at all?
 Why don’t things in the small just work when scaled up?

 The most immediate answer is: physics.
 Code that runs in the physical world has a relationship with the physical world.
 It’s easy to miss this fact in the small, much like we can ignore relativistic effects when apples fall from trees, but interactions with the world are inevitable when we scale.
 Memory size, latency, computational speed, synchronization across distributed nodes.. there are many problems that can be solved with a screenful of code, but once N grows large you have to alter your algorithm (or its packaging) to deal with all of the scaling issues imposed by atoms, photons and electrons.

 This, in a nutshell, is why scaling is a problem in software; but we can go deeper.

 One of the most important insights about scaling came from Galileo Galilei in the 17th century.
 While under house arrest at the end of his life he wrote a book called Two New Sciences that contained the following observation (sometimes called Galileo’s Scaling Law or the Square-Cube Law):